Berabjesus/New-York-Times-article-page/README.md

 # Project: Positioning and Floating Elements

-> On this web project we have collaborated to replicate the NYT article.
+> In this project, we have collaborated to replicate the NYT article linked here - https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0

 ![screenshot](img/Screenshot.JPG)